WHAT'S NEXT: THE EVOLUTION OF WOMEN

 Nancy is a writer, futurist, entrepreneur and coauthor of two books, The Futures of Women: Scenario for the 21st Century, and Nuclear Weapons Decision Making.
 She consults with Fortune 500 companies and organizations on the future, and on diversity, women’s issues and leadership development.
 A popular speaker, she has addressed a wide range of organizations from the National Academy of Engineering to The World Bank.
 Nancy is also the president of Morning Star Imports, a small company that imports tribal and ethnic jewelry.
 Previously, Nancy spent her professional life in public policy and politics in Washington, D.C. where she lobbied and directed a number of private organizations focused on foreign and military policy and served as legislative director to Senator John Kerry.

-TO PREPARE FOR LEADERSHIP CALIFORNIA'S recent scenario-thinking session, GBN interviewed four provocateurs who stretch our thinking and challenge conventional wisdom.
+TO PREPARE FOR LEADERSHIP CALIFORNIA'S scenario-thinking session, GBN interviewed four provocateurs who stretch our thinking and challenge conventional wisdom.